 - 1 teaspoon baking soda

-- 3/4 teaspoon salt
+- ¾ teaspoon salt

-- sea salt for sprinkling optional but so good!
+- flaky sea salt for sprinkling optional but so good!

 - Bake on 350F (175C) for 10-12 minutes or until edges are just beginning to turn golden brown (cookies should still be quite soft when you remove them from the oven, and may even appear slightly underbaked in center).

 - Let cookies cool for about a minute then sprinkle lightly with flaky sea salt.
 Allow cookies to cool completely on baking sheet before removing, then enjoy!flaky sea salt for sprinkling

 ¹SugarI like to use half light and half dark brown sugar, just because I usually have both on hand and like the blend.
 Either variety will work fine in this recipe, though.
 Cookies made with light brown sugar will be lighter in color, cookies made with dark brown sugar will be darker in color and slightly richer in flavor.